Lugan Knight franked the form of Smarty Jones Stakes winner Victory Formation when he came out on top in the Jerome Stakes at Aqueduct Jan. 7.

 The Jerome held Grade 1 status from 1984 through 1994, but slowly lost its status as richer races crowded the calendar.
 In 2013, the New York Racing Association shifted the Jerome from Belmont to Aqueduct and changed its date to early January, allowing the historic race to re-envision itself as a Road to the Kentucky Derby prep race.

 Slowly but surely, the Jerome has settled into its new position.
 Vyjack used victory in the Jerome as a springboard to competing in the 2013 Kentucky Derby, as did 2018 Jerome champion Firenze Fire.
-By offering Kentucky Derby qualification points to the top four finishers on a 10-4-2-1 basis, the Jerome has helped fill a winter void on the New York circuit, offering Derby hopefuls a chance to gain a foothold on the qualification leaderboard without shipping out of state.
+By offering Kentucky Derby qualification points to the top five finishers on a 10-4-3-2-1 basis, the Jerome has helped fill a winter void on the New York circuit, offering Derby hopefuls a chance to gain a foothold on the qualification leaderboard without shipping out of state.

 By J. Keeler Johnson